In October 2010 I tried a writer’s experiment: write a post a day for 40 days.

 After the 40 days were up, I continued on.
-Six years and over 1,000 posts later, For the Archives offers a celebration of writing, art, photography, parenthood, nature, love and life.
+Eight years and over 1,000 posts later, For the Archives offers an exploration writing, art, photography, parenthood, nature, love and life.

 Chronicled here are disappointments and heart-openings.
 Grade-school spelling tests and poetry.
 A love affair that led to marriage.
 Lots of photographs from my kitchen.

 Threaded throughout is an intent to share the details with honesty.
 Stay ever-curious.
 Find connection.

 In honor of sharing love, beauty, and the art of a good, old-fashioned letter, I’ve begun to sell photography note cards at my Etsy shop, Love Letters Press.
 The images highlight the art of the ordinary on 5×7 cards, handmade on recycled paper.
 You can visit the shop here.

 For the Archives beams out to you from a small speck in the Pacific, from which I send aloha and wishes for peace.

 Life is an art, so make your masterpiece.
 Thanks for stopping by.